aueb/fightcorona/README.md

 * https://www.offene-werkstaetten.org/post/covid-19-das-koennen-offene-werkstaetten-tun

 ## Desinfection (ideas to desinfect areas and tools)
-*** all these ideas has to be checked, it is just an collection and needs to be doublechecked
+*** all these ideas needs to be checked, it is just an collection and needs to be doublechecked
 ## some studies
 * Survival of influenza virus on banknotes.
  * https://www.ncbi.nlm.nih.gov/pubmed/18359825?dopt=Abstract